PrashantMudhiraj/DevTinder-UI/README.md

 -   Install redux and configure user store
 -   Login and see the data coming for store
 -   NavBar should update as soon as user logins
+-   Login Logout
+-   redirect route to login token is not there

 # Structure